alu111222333/JSONtemplate/README.md

 - [Multilanguage support](#multilanguage-support)

 # Installation
-jQuery is NOT necessary for this library.
-But you can use it ;-)
 ```html
 <script type="text/javascript" src="path_to/json2html.js"></script>
 ```
+jQuery is NOT necessary for this library.

 And at the end of file
 ```javascript